jw2249a/2017-bayes-audit/2017-code/README.md

 | 13456201235197891138 |

-The audit seed should be made by rolling a decimal die twenty or more times.
-This should be done **after** the reported votes have been collected and published by Audit Central.
+The audit seed should be made by rolling a decimal die twenty or more times.  **It is important that this be done *after* the reported votes have been collected and published by Audit Central.**  The generation of the audit seed should preferably be done in a videotaped public ceremony.

-The audit seed file has a filename of the form ``311-audit-seed-2017-11-20.csv`` or the like (shown here with a version label).
+The audit seed file has a filename of the form ``311-audit-seed-2017-11-20.csv`` or the like.
+(This example shows a version label to record the date, but the audit seed should only be made once.)

 #### Sampling order file

 A **sampling order file** lists all the ballots from a collection in a cryptographically scrambled order depending on the audit seed.
 The sample order field
-indicates the order in which they are to be examined during the audit.
-Ballots must not be skipped during the audit.
+indicates the order in which they must be examined during the audit.
+Ballots may not be skipped during the audit.

+Sampling is done without replacement, since each ballot occurs exactly once in the sampling order file.

+To produce the sampling order, ``multi.py`` feeds the audit seed, followed by the collection id and a nine-digit counter value, into a cryptographic random number function (specifically, SHA256 used in counter mode, starting with counter value 1).

+### Audited votes

 | Collection id | Sample order  | Original index | Ballot id | Location          |
 |---            |---            | ---            | ---       | ---               |